Pricing Variance Swaps on Time-Changed Markov Processes: Time-changed Markov dynamics

 Therefore $(B,A,\nu)$ satisfy \eqref{eq:semichar}.
 This verifies the hypotheses of Section \ref{sec:assumptions}, as claimed.

+\begin{remark} Time-changes of SDE solutions are nearly as general as time-changes of \emph{general} Markov processes whose jump times are not predictable.

-Time-changes of SDE solutions form a significant class of Markov processes.
-By \cite{cinlarjacod}, every strong Markov quasi-left-continuous semimartingale is a continuous time change of an SDE solution driven by Brownian motion and a Poisson random measure (on an enlarged probability space if needed).
+To be precise, \cite{cinlarjacod} show that every strong Markov quasi-left-continuous semimartingale (which includes every Feller semimartingale) is a continuous time change of an SDE solution driven by Brownian motion and a Poisson random measure (on an enlarged probability space if needed).
+Thus, if $X$ is a continuous time-change $\tau'$ of a \emph{general} Feller semimartingale $Y'$, then by \c{C}inlar-Jacod, $Y'$ is a continuous time change $\tau''$ of an SDE solution $Y$, and therefore $X$ is a continuous time change $\tau'\circ\tau''$ of an SDE solution $Y$. \end{remark}